 My preference is for blending, so I have a high-end Vitamix blender for making green smoothies, and a mid-range juicer (Omega 8005) for juicing.
 If I was a hardcore juicer, I’d spring for the expensive Green Star brand.

-If you had to choose between a juicer and a blender, I would try to sway you toward the blender because you can do so much more with it, and you’ll achieve better long-term health benefits by blending whole foods rather than fractionating foods by juicing.
+If you had to choose between a juicer and a blender, I would try to sway you toward the blender because you can do so much more with it, and you’ll achieve better long-term health benefits by blending green smoothies (a whole food) rather than fractionating foods by juicing.